Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Conclusion and limitations

 In this work, we have included a proof-of-concept numerical implementation using Heun's stepping method and second-order finite difference discretization for tangential derivatives.
 The purpose of the numerical implementation was to test the theoretical error estimates.
-However, we did not make a detailed analysis of numerical error due to discretization and of the computational cost.
+However, we did not make a detailed analysis of numerical error and computational cost associated with the proposed discretization.
 The use of higher-order stepping schemes (Runge-Kutta or exponential integrators) and efficient approximations of the tangential derivatives (spectral, finite element, or compact finite difference methods), and their computational advantages should be the subject of future studies.
-The interplay between the stepping scheme, the Pad\'e approximations of the pseudo-differential symbols, and the step sizes on the $x$-axis and tangential directions has an impact on the numerical stability of the method.
+The interplay between the stepping scheme, the Pad\'e approximations of the pseudodifferential symbols, and the step sizes on the $x$-axis and tangential directions has an impact on the numerical stability of the method.
 Hence, CFL-type conditions should be established for each scheme and grid refinement.

-In general, the proposed pseudo-differential method is limited by its underlying assumptions, namely, that waves propagate along a dominant direction and that the media properties are smooth.
-Hence, we expect this method to be less accurate when waves encounter steep variations in material properties that induce refraction away from the initial dominant direction of propagation.
+In general, the proposed pseudodifferential method is limited by its underlying assumptions, namely, that waves propagate along a dominant direction and that the media properties are smooth.
+Hence, we expect this method to be less accurate when waves encounter steep variations in material properties that induce refraction away from the dominant direction of propagation.
 Discontinuous jumps in media properties could be handled accurately by properly incorporating transmission conditions into the forward and backward sweeps.
 However, such approach remains to be developed and tested.